Citing strained finances and denominational uncertainty, United Methodist bishops laid out their case for urging no U.S. bishop elections until 2024.

 "If we want to reduce the Episcopal Fund, the most significant way — and probably the only place to do so — is by reducing personnel, reducing the number of bishops."

-The cost for each bishop is about $285,000 a year, including not just salary and benefits but also their pension, housing allowance, travel and office staff.
+The average cost for each bishop globally is about $285,000 a year, including not just salary and benefits but also their pension, housing allowance, travel and office staff.

 In 2019, United Methodist financial leaders warned the Council of Bishops that without changes, the Episcopal Fund would run out of money by 2024.
 Giving was not keeping pace with the fund’s obligations and the fund was depleting its reserves.